COVID: Bangladesh faces vaccine shortage as India halts exports | DW | 14.04.2021

 India reported 184,372 new coronavirus cases and 1,027 related deaths over the past 24 hours, hitting the highest daily caseload once again.
 The country now accounts for one in every six daily new infections worldwide.

-To meet its domestic demand for vaccines, the Indian government has decided to fast-track emergency approvals for COVID-19 vaccines authorized by Western countries and Japan, paving the way for possible imports of BioNTech-Pfizer, Johnson & Johnson, and Moderna doses.
+To meet domestic demand for vaccines, India's government has decided to fast-track emergency approvals for COVID-19 vaccines authorized by Western countries and Japan, paving the way for possible imports of BioNTech-Pfizer, Johnson & Johnson and Moderna doses.

-Zafrullah Chowdhury, the founder of Bangladesh's Gonoshasthaya Kendra (GK) health center that offers low-cost treatment to thousands of people, said that Dhaka made a mistake by relying solely on one source for the COVID vaccine.
+Zafrullah Chowdhury, the founder of Bangladesh's Gonoshasthaya Kendra health center, which offers low-cost treatment to thousands of people, told DW that Dhaka had made a mistake by relying solely on one source for the COVID-19 vaccine.

-"We had the opportunity to take vaccines from other countries, including Russia, but the government failed to act promptly to seize those chances," he told DW.
+"We had the opportunity to take vaccines from other countries, including Russia, but the government failed to act promptly to seize those chances," Chowdhury said.

 "We have to take the initiative to produce the coronavirus vaccine locally to fulfill the growing demand.
 The government needs to work in that direction," he added.

-Hossain, the state minister for public administration, said his government has been trying to get vaccines from other sources also as it plans to vaccinate 80% of the population in the coming months.
+Hossain, the state minister for public administration, said his government had been trying to get vaccines from other sources as it plans to vaccinate 80% of the population in the coming months.

-"Until we achieve that target, we have to stay safe by wearing masks, maintaining social distance and washing hands regularly," he stressed.
+"Until we achieve that target, we have to stay safe by wearing masks, maintaining social distance and washing hands regularly," he said.